 FIFO Buffer Depth Optimization

 With the io_stream IO type, each layer is connected with the subsequent layer through first-in first-out (FIFO) buffers.
 The implementation of the FIFO buffers contribute to the overall resource utilization of the design, impacting in particular the BRAM or LUT utilization.
 Because the neural networks can have complex architectures generally, it is hard to know a priori the correct depth of each FIFO buffer.
-By default hls4ml choses the most conservative possible depth for each FIFO buffer, which can result in a an unnecessary overutilization of resources.
+By default hls4ml choses the most conservative possible depth for each FIFO buffer, which can result in a an unnecessary over-utilization of resources.

-In order to reduce the impact on the resources used for FIFO buffer implementation, an optimization has been developed in #509 that correctly sizes the depth of the FIFO buffers by analyzing the RTL cosimulation.
-We implemented this FIFO buffer resizing as a fifo_depth_optimization optimizer pass.
+In Vivado backend, FIFO buffer resizing is implemented as a fifo_depth_optimization optimizer pass.
 Through RTL simulation with large FIFO buffers (by default set to a depth of 100,000), we estimate the maximum occupation of each FIFO.
 Once the maximum depth is determined, the optimizer pass sets the FIFO buffer depth to that value plus 1.

 from tensorflow.keras.layers import Dense